chrisburnell/chrisburnell.com/_posts/articles/2018-10-15-variables-for-both.md

 }
 {% endhighlight %}

 Now we’ve established our SCSS Variables, a Map for them to live in and be iterated over, and the CSS Variable equivalents of those SCSS Variables.
-There is, however, one more thing we need to do before we can pull this all together inside our mixin.
+There is, however, one more thing we need to do before we can pull this all together inside our function and mixin.

-We could hard-code some logic inside the mixin in order to designate that our numeric values should be used against the `z-index` property, but I prefer things to be more robust than that.
+We could hard-code some logic in order to designate that our numeric values should be used against the `z-index` property, but I prefer things to be more robust than that.
 In this case, we’ll use two more SCSS Maps to hold some relational information about the properties and the possible values we want to be able to use inside them.

 Before that, though, let’s expand our example a little bit and include two more CSS properties in this methodology: `opacity` and `border-width`.
 This will help to illustrate the value in creating these relational Maps.